School of Teaching and Learning

 Abdelilah Salim Sehlaoui, EDD, Professor of Education, Department of Teaching & Learning, EDD, Indiana University of Pennsyl; MA, Indiana University of Pennsyl; BA, Mohamed Ben Abdellah Univ

-Abbie Ruth Strunc, PHD, Associate Professor of Education and Chair, School of Teaching and Learning, Department of Teaching & Learning, PHD, Univ of North Texas; MED, Texas A&M University; BA, Texas A&M University
+Abbie Ruth Strunc, PHD, Professor of Education and Associate Dean, College of Education, Department of Teaching & Learning, PHD, Univ of North Texas; MED, Texas A&M University; BA, Texas A&M University

 Francisco Usero Gonzalez, PHD, Assistant Professor of School of Teaching and Learning, Department of Teaching & Learning, PHD, Univ of Houston-Main